-A key outcome of the partnership will be research collaboration between both parties.
-To work towards this outcome, the knowledge partnership will analyse—through the lens of the humanitarian, development and peace nexus—the multiple root causes of forced displacement.
+A key outcome of the knowledge partnership will be research collaboration between the two parties.
+To work towards this outcome, the partnership will analyse—through the lens of the humanitarian, development and peace nexus—the multiple root causes of forced displacement.